szilard/benchm-ml/README.md

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-It is also more accurate than R/Python, and the AUC plot looks almost too good (maybe require more investigation).
+It is also more accurate than R/Python, and the AUC plot looks almost too good (maybe require more investigation, such as changing the hyper-parameters possibly with cross-validation similarly to a grid search).

 [Spark](2-rf/5b-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M.